Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

 We can find $k$ for each value of $d^{\rm{NG}}$ and deduce $T^{\rm{ANC}} (d^{\rm{NG}})$ from that value for a given $d^{\rm{G}}$.
 For $d^{\rm{G}}=8$, this yields the plots in Figure~\ref{numerical} for $T^{\rm{ANC}}$ for various choices of the width of the neighborhood $\mathcal{N}(I)$ and the maximum value of $q(t)$ at which we consider ANC to be significant.

 Observe that the curves are essentially increasing, but in an oscillatory manner, resulting in a staircase-like shape.
-This shape arises from the fact that, as we increase $d^{\rm{NG}}$ from $0$ to $25$ in integer increments, it affects both the largest integer $k$ such that inequality~\eqref{largest_k} is satisfied and the numerator of formula~\eqref{TANC}.
-For progressively larger values of $d^{\rm{NG}}$, in the sum on the right-hand side of the inequality~\eqref{largest_k}, we see that $\binom{d^{\rm{NG}}}{d}$ is progressively larger and $\left(1-\frac{q(t)}{N} \right)^{d^{\rm{NG}}-d}$ is progressively smaller, where the latter factor is dominant.
+This shape arises from the fact that, as $d^{\rm{NG}}$ increases from $0$ to $25$ in integer increments, it affects both the largest integer $k$ such that inequality~\eqref{largest_k} is satisfied and the denominator of formula~\eqref{TANC}.
+The larger the value of $d^{\rm{NG}}$, the larger the value of $\binom{d^{\rm{NG}}}{d}$ and the smaller the value of $\left( 1-\frac{q(t)}{N} \right)^{d^{\rm{NG}}-d}$ in the sum on the right-hand side of inequality~\eqref{largest_k}, with the latter factor being overall dominant.
 This explains the overall increasing tendency of the curve.
-For a given value of $k$, an increase of $d^{\rm{NG}}$ leads to a steady decrease of $T^{\rm{ANC}}$, explaining the small intervals of decreases of the curve.
+For a given value of $k$, an increase of $d^{\rm{NG}}$ leads to a steady decrease of $T^{\rm{ANC}}$, explaining the small intervals of decrease of the curve.

-Note (again) that our central reasoning in the above argument is independent of the geometry that underlies our noisy geometric network, provided we place non-geometric edges uniformly at random.
+Note (again) that our central reasoning in the above argument is independent of the geometry that underlies our noisy geometric network, provided we place nongeometric edges uniformly at random.
 The only point at which the particular geometry of the 2D torus comes into play is in our estimation of the approximation~\eqref{neighborhood_number}, which we calculate by assuming that the contagion cluster $I$ is roughly square-shaped and that its neighborhood $\mathcal{N}(I)$ forms a larger square-shaped area of some width around $I$.
 If we take this width to be $0$ (i.e., if $\mathcal{N}(I)=q(t)$), the formula for the expectation \eqref{expectation} is the same for any noisy geometric network.

+We summarize our results in the bifurcation diagram in Figure~\ref{full_bifurcation}.
+We overlay our results for geometry, topology, and dimensionality on this diagram in Figure~\ref{summary_figure}.